 The cost of surgery involves several charges for the services provided.

-The total includes fees charged by your doctor, the cost of surgical supplies, laboratory test, anesthesia, and outpatient hospital charges, depending on where the surgery is performed.
+The total includes fees charged by your doctor, the cost or surgical supplies, anesthesia, laboratory test, and possible outpatient hospital charges, depending on where the surgery is performed.
 Depending on whether the cost of surgery is covered by an insurance plan, you will be responsible for necessary co-payments, deductibles, and charges not covered.
 Additional costs may occur should complications develop from the surgery.
-Secondary surgery or hospital day surgery charges involved with revisionary surgery would be your responsibility.
+Secondary surgery or hospital day-surgery charges involved with revisionary surgery would also be your responsibility.